thesixnetwork/aws-eks-fabric/README.md

 Connection closed by foreign host.
 ```

+### Step 7: Install Logstash on Bastion

-11. SSH to Bastion instance and install Nginx.
+1. SSH to Bastion instance and install Nginx.
 (In case we want to use it as a proxy for ElasticSearch)

 ```bash
 yum install nginx
 ```

-12. SSH to Bastion instance and install Logstash for syncing log from Hyperledger Fabric to ElasticSearch
+2. SSH to Bastion instance and install Logstash for syncing log from Hyperledger Fabric to ElasticSearch

 Execute command below to retrieve Elastic's public key